Caracas: Climate

-In the months of December and January abundant fog may appear, in addition to a sudden nightly drop in temperature, until reaching 8 °C. This peculiar weather is known by the natives of Caracas as the Pacheco.
-In addition, nightly temperatures at any time of the year are much (14 to 20 °C) lower than daytime highs and usually do not remain above 24 C, resulting in very pleasant evening temperatures.
-Hail storms appear in Caracas, although only on rare occasions.
+In December and January abundant fog may appear, in addition to a sudden nightly drop in temperature, until reaching 8 °C. This peculiar weather is known by the natives of Caracas as the Pacheco.
+Nightly temperatures year round are much (7 to 11 °C) lower than daytime highs and usually do not remain above 24 C, resulting in very pleasant evening temperatures.
+Hailstorms appear in Caracas, although only on rare occasions.
 Electrical storms are much more frequent, especially between June and October, due to the city being in a closed valley and the orographic action of Cerro El Ávila.

 Hydrography

 The hydrographic network of the city of Caracas is made up of the Guaire river basin which is a sub-basin of the Tuy river.
 This basin crosses the valley where the city is located from West to East (Las Adjuntas – Petare).
 It covers about 655 square kilometers, about 45 km. long and about 15 km. wide, has a rectangular shape.
 The basin is formed by the Caracas Valley, which is relatively high, narrow and long, surrounded by the high and steep Cordillera de la Costa, which runs parallel to the Litoral.

-Among the characteristics of the hydrographic network associated with the city of Caracas is the high degree of contamination that the entire network presents in its lower part due to the fact that the courses of rivers and tributaries of the Guaire River have been used as collectors of the water system. sewers and sewers since its creation in 1874 during the government of Antonio Guzmán Blanco until today.
+Among the characteristics of the hydrographic network associated with the city of Caracas is the high degree of contamination present in the lower parts of the Guaire River due to its tributaries having been used for sewage collection since 1874, during the government of Antonio Guzmán Blanco, until today.
 The level of contamination is such that it does not allow the maintenance of the life of the species that once populated the basin, and it has become extinct or has been restricted to the highest areas of the basin, mainly within the boundaries of the national park.
 Avila.
 Awareness for the recovery of the basin has recently begun, however, much remains to be done before results can be observed.

 Among the main rivers and streams that make up the basin are in its northern slope: San Pedro River, Macarao River, Quebrada Caroata, Catuche River, Anauco River, Chacaito River, Tocome River, Caurimare River; on its southern slope we find that among the main tributaries are: El Valle river, Quebrada Baruta and Quebrada La Guairita.
 In the upper part of the basin there are two reservoirs with the purpose of supplying water to the western part of the city; These are the Macarao Dam and the La Mariposa Reservoir.